flipp-oss/deimos/docs/UPGRADING.md

 - You can now call `.produce(messages)` directly on a `Deimos::Producer` which allows for use of these features while still passing a Karafka message hash.
 This removes the need to add a `payload_key` key into your payload.
 This is now the recommended method to use in a Deimos Producer.

 ### New deprecations
 * For testing, you no longer have to call `unit_test!` to get the right settings.
 It is handled automatically by Karafka.
+The only thing this method now does is set the schema backend to `:avro_validation`, and you can do that in a single line.
 * The `skip_expectation` and `call_original` arguments to `test_consume_message` and `test_consume_batch` have been deprecated and no longer need to be provided.
 The assumption is that `call_original` is always true.

 ## Upgrading from < 1.5.0 to >= 1.5.0